Search

 • -no-hostname

-By default, varnish-discovery tries to find the IP corresponding to the local machine in the resolved list and replaces it with the local hostname.
+By default, varnish-discovery tries to find the IP corresponding to the local machine in the resolved list and replace it with the local hostname.
+This switch disables this find-and-replace behavior.

 • -server URL (https://kubernetes/)